hannerluke-gif/prop-tools/README.md

 ## Features
 - **Flask app** with dashboard and SEO-optimized guide system
+- **Dynamic sitemap** automatically generated from guides and routes
 - **Guide System** with BEM components, schema markup, and responsive design
 - **Modern Sass architecture** with Bootstrap 5 integration and design tokens
 - **Security hardening** with CSP, HTTPS, and production-ready headers